nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 ### Wait
 [Wait]: #wait

 The syscall pauses until the execution of a process specified by `pid` has ended.
-If the process has already terminated when Wait is called, the method returns immediately.
+Retrieve the exit code of the process through the `exit_code` parameter.
+If the process has already terminated when Wait is called, or you pass in the wrong Process ID, the method returns immediately with error(5), and the value saved in the `exit_code` will not be updated.

 ```c
 int ckb_wait(uint64_t pid, int8_t* exit_code);
 ```

-Retrieve the exit code of the process through the `exit_code` parameter.

 ### Process ID
 [Process ID]: #process-id